dhruvmoradiya69000/Cheetsheet_For_Devops/README.md

 ---

-We hope these cheat sheets prove useful in your work with Linux and Git/GitHub.
+We hope these cheat sheets prove useful in your work with Linux, Git/GitHub and Docker.
 Happy coding!